whitehaven/dralexcrist.com/pages/01.home/default.md

 - Why is the website's name [dralexcrist.com](dralexcrist.com) and not alexcrist.com[^1] if you're not done with school?
 	- I'm glad you asked.
 I had some trepidation about that myself.
 It's presumptuous, right?
 I have a two-part answer:
 		- Being a doctor isn't about being recognized as an MD or DO.
     - My parents maintained a blog called alexcrist.com[^1] during my time serving as a missionary in Chile.
 They'd post my exploits on a very 1990s-looking Blogspot site.
 I think it even had ads.
 My dad had the idea to grab the alexcrist.com[^1] domain, and just forward it on.
 They spread it around a bunch and before long, there was a decent-sized readership on the thing.
-When it expired, the domain registrars decided to ask \$710 to renew.
+When it expired, the domain registrars decided to ask 710 smacks to renew.

 [^1]: I'm *not* recommending that you look at alexcrist.com.
 It probably has a fun phishing scam on it now.